Skip to main content

 A healthy weight gain in pregnancy is typically 1–2 kg per month in the second and third trimesters, depending on your pre-pregnancy weight.

-Recommended weight gain during pregnancy
+Normal weight gain during pregnancy in kg

 Recommended weight gain during pregnancy is depending on your pre-pregnancy weight